superhu4/bibledelight/content/plans/ccci.md

 - Holy Week - Use plans from [Bible.com](https://my.bible.com/search/plans?q=lent) (including [this plan](https://my.bible.com/reading-plans/11399-jesuss-path-to-the-cross-an-8-day-devotional/day/1)) or from the [American Bible Society](https://americanbible.org/resources/daily-bible-reading/).
 - After Holy Week through May: Acts and Epistles
 - June and July: Freestyle (Old Testament wisdom and / or other Scripture)
-- August through Christmas week: Pentateuch, History, and Prophets Grouped on five-year rotation:[^4]
+- August through Christmas week: Pentateuch, History, and Prophets grouped on five-year rotation:[^4]
   - Year A: Genesis, Ezra, and Isaiah
   - Year B: Exodus, 1 Kings (or 2 Kings), and Ezekiel
   - Year C: Leviticus, 1 Samuel (or 2 Samuel), Jeremiah, and Lamentations